Alzheimer’s Symptoms, Stages & How to Help

 One of the most useful things you can do to support a friend or family member is to learn more about the condition.
 Online resources offered by organisations such as the Alzheimer’s Society and Dementia UK can help you to understand the effects and provide lots of Alzheimer’s support.
 In addition:

-Be patient – learning how to live with Alzheimer’s is an ongoing process and every person will adjust differently.
-Remember, the person may be experiencing a world that is increasingly unfamiliar to them, so try to see things from their perspective by being patient and understanding.
+Learning how to live with Alzheimer’s is an ongoing process and every person will adjust differently.
+Remember, the person may be experiencing a world that is increasingly unfamiliar to them, so try to see things from their perspective by being patient and understanding

 If you are worried about a friend or family member, it's important to talk to a medical professional.
 Encourage them to make an appointment and offer to go with them and describe any changes in their behaviour or symptoms that you’ve noticed.